-On behalf of Dr Rajesh Dave, Consultant Interventional Cardiologist and Director, Holy Spirit Cardiovascular Institute, Philadelphia, I am writing to inform you about the 14th annual C3 Conference (Complex Cardiovascular Catheter Therapeutics: Advanced Endovascular and Coronary Intervention Global Summit) which will be held on 17th to 20th June 2018, at the luxurious Rosen Shingle Creek, Orlando, Florida.
+I am writing to inform you about you about the 15th annual C3 Conference (Complex Cardiovascular Catheter Therapeutics: Advanced Endovascular and Coronary Intervention Global Summit) which will be held on 23rd June through to 26th June 2019, at the Rosen Shingle Creek, Orlando, Florida.

-This year, we have 13 fully-sponsored slots for UK practitioners to attend the conference: 10 for interventional fellows and 3 for UK Allied Health Professionals.
-Priority will be given to those who pledge to contribute significantly to the conference in the form of an abstract/interesting case presentation.
-Approved applicants will receive free registration, free accommodation and a $1000 stipend towards travel expenses, which is provided by the C3 Organisation.
-All oral presentations will be posted on the C3 website after the conference.
-Selected abstracts may be published in the Journal of Invasive Cardiology or Vascular Disease Management.
+This year, we have 15 fully-sponsored slots for UK practitioners to attend the conference: 10 for interventional fellows and 5 for UK Allied Health Professionals (nurses, radiographers and cardiac physiologists).
+We prefer applicants who are, or intend to be, BCIS members.
+For further details on how to join BCIS click here.
+All applicants are expected to contribute to the conference in the form of an abstract/interesting case presentation.
+Approved applicants will receive free registration, free accommodation and reimbursement of air travel expenses.
+All oral presentations will be posted on the C3 website following the conference.
+Selected abstracts may be published in Heart International.
 The best case presentation will win a prize (awarded to UK trainees on several occasions in the past).

 HOW TO APPLY

-Interventional fellows and Allied Health Professionals interested in attending C3 2018 should submit their detailed CV (this should include a personal statement and procedural numbers, if applicable) and a summary of their abstract/case presentation by 23:59hrs on Wednesday 14th March 2018, to firstname.lastname@example.org.
-This conference enjoys the support of BCIS and I am again privileged this year to have Dr Mark Gunning, BCIS TEG Lead and Professor Simon Redwood, Past President of BCIS, join me in the selection process.
-BCIS membership is recommended for any medical practitioner with an interest in interventional cardiology but it is not mandatory in order to be eligible to apply for a sponsored place at C3.
+Interventional fellows and Allied Health Professionals interested in attending C3 2019 should submit their detailed CV (this should include a personal statement and procedural numbers, if applicable) and a summary of their abstract/case presentation by 23:59hrs on Thursday 28th February 2019, to email@example.com.
+Please feel free to pass this message on to colleagues whom you think are suitable and interested in applying.
+This conference enjoys the support of BCIS and I am again privileged this year to have Professor Rajesh Kharbanda, the new BCIS TEG Lead, and Professor Simon Redwood, Past President of BCIS, help me in the selection process.
 For further details on how to join BCIS click here.

 If any problems are encountered in sending through potentially larger files (esp. abstract/case presentation), please contact Azeem Ahmad, BCIS Secretariat (firstname.lastname@example.org) or Dr Magdi El-Omar (email@example.com) ASAP.
 We advise you to upload any large files (ie. over 5MB) to Dropbox (no patient identifiable information) and share the link with firstname.lastname@example.org.

-Short-listed candidates will be notified by e-mail around the 28th March 2018 or shortly thereafter, and you will be required to accept or reject the offer within a maximum of 72 hours of receipt of the e-mail.
+Short-listed candidates will be notified by e-mail in early March 2019 , and will be required to accept or reject the offer within a maximum of 72 hours of receipt of the e-mail.
 For further information about the conference, please visit the C3 website.
+Testimonies of previous C3 recipients can be found below:

 Dr Magdi El-Omar